How to Reduce Car Pedal Weight by 47% in Motorsport with FEA

 As a load, we should consider the force that the driver can apply on the pedal.
 To analyze the design’s resistance, I had to consider the maximum force.
-For F1, for example, this force is about 110 kg.
+For F1, for example, this force is about 110kg.

-With all these parameters, I could run an FEA simulation and see that this design has no problem to support the stress to which it is subjected.
+With all these parameters, I could run an FEA simulation and see that this design has no problem supporting the stress to which it is subjected.
 In any case, the only part that is suffering a bit is the join between both sides of the pedal, but this stress is not a problem.

-Interested in learning more about simulation applied in F1 car design?
+Are you interested in learning more about simulation applied in F1 car design?
 Watch this free webinar: Application of CFD in Formula Student and Formula SAE.

 Discover all the simulation features provided by SimScale.
 Download the document below.